 How we support children/young people with SEN leaving our school

-We know how important a successful transition is to our pupils with additional needs and work in close partnership with our feeder secondary schools to deliver an enhanced level of transition for those who we feel would benefit from this.
-This may take the form of supplementary visits for pupils, one to one / small group working with secondary school staff or pupil mentoring from secondary schools.
+We recognise how important a successful transition into secondary school is for all of our pupils but particularly for those with additional needs.
+We work in partnership with our feeder secondary schools to provide an enhanced level of transition for those who we feel would benefit from this.
+This may take the form of:

 If you would like to discuss your SEND requirements in detail please contact the school to arrange an appointment.